mikegerwitz/easejs/README.md

   etc.
 * To encapsulate the hacks commonly used to perform the above tasks.

-Many JS purists believe that classical Object-Oriented programming should be left out of the language and one should stick strictly to prototypal development.
-While the two are related (both Object-Oriented), they can be applied to different problem domains in order to achieve results that are more natural or intuitive to developers. ease.js works seamlessly with existing prototypes, allowing the developer to choose whether or not they want to use
+Many JS purists believe that classical object-oriented programming should be left out of the language and one should stick strictly to prototypal development.
+While the two are related (both object-oriented), they can be applied to different problem domains in order to achieve results that are more natural or intuitive to developers. ease.js works seamlessly with existing prototypes, allowing the developer to choose whether or not they want to use